-There are however several features associated with the building which are considered suitable for transitional or non-breeding summer roosts, particularly for common pipistrelle.
-These include features behind barge/fascia boards along the eaves; beneath lifted lead flashing around the porch; beneath hanging tiles on gable ends; and in gaps between roofing felt and slate tiles.
+There are a number of further features associated with the buildings which are considered suitable for transitional or non-breeding summer roosts, particularly for common pipistrelle.
+These include features behind barge/fascia boards along the eaves and gable; beneath lifted lead flashing around the single-storey link section; behind hanging tiles on gable ends; in gaps between roofing felt and slate tiles; in gaps under ridge tiles; in the triangular void beneath the ridge of the roofline in the glasshouse/workshop; between timber elements and stonework; in gaps in the wall where pipework enters; and associated with timber window lintels.